goauthentik/authentik/website/docs/advanced/tenancy.md

 There is always at least one tenant, `public`.
 This is the default tenant and cannot be deleted.
 Despite its name, it is not freely available to the world.
 Instead, it is stored in the `public` schema of the PostgreSQL database.

-By default, all requests that do not explicitely belong to a tenant are redirected to the default tenant.
+By default, all requests that do not explicitly belong to a tenant are redirected to the default tenant.
 Thus, after creating a tenant, you must associate a domain for which incoming requests will be redirected to said tenant.
 You can do so with API endpoints.
 After creating a domain `example.org` that is associated to the tenant `t_example`, all requests made to `example.org` will use the `t_example` tenant.
 However, requests made to `authentik.tld`, `subdomain.example.org` and all other domains will use the default tenant.

 ::::warning
 Expression policies currently have access to all tenants.